vboussange/WSLJuliaWorkshop2023/Day1/42_game_of_life/42_game_of_life_solution.md

-# The game of life
+# Solution of the Game of Life

-The **Game of Life** is a classic cellular automaton invented by John Conway.
-In this simulation, each cell on a grid can either be alive or dead, and they change states according to a set of rules.
-The rules are as follows:

-- Any live cell with two or three live neighbors survives.
-- Any dead cell with three live neighbors becomes a live cell.
-- All other live cells die in the next generation.
-Similarly, all other dead cells stay dead.

-Here is the code in Julia:
+Here is the code in Julia

 ```julia
 # Define the dimensions of the grid